bogdantimes/trading-helper/README.md

 ### Setup latest build

 There are ready to use builds published in the Google Apps Script and made available to everyone via a link.
-Link are attached to each release: [trading-helper (latest)](https://github.com/bogdan-kovalev/trading-helper/releases/latest).
+Links are attached to each release: [trading-helper (latest)](https://github.com/bogdan-kovalev/trading-helper/releases/latest).

 You will need to clone the Google Apps Script project to your account and set it up.
 See the [Tutorials playlist on YouTube](https://www.youtube.com/playlist?list=PLAiqSgC5hs1fcFglYk81W7hpNRJbqu0Ox).
 The setup was simplified as much as possible for this kind of project.